-NYCERS members and retirees may contact the retirement system through the various channels below:
+NYCERS members and retirees may contact the retirement system through the following various channels:

 MyNYCERS

 NYCERS members and retirees may register for the MyNYCERS portal at www.mynycers.org to file forms online and manage their NYCERS account.
 Registration instructions are provided on the website.
 For members who registered before April 2020, a one-time re-registration is required.